Intersubband electric dipole spin resonance in transition metal dichalcogenide heterobilayers: Microscopic Model

 term allowed by broken reflection symmetry in a heterobilayer, and (ii) the

 term (following the notations of Refs.~\cite{Kormanyos:2013dq,2053-1583-2-2-022001}) allowed by the threefold rotational symmetry of the monolayer; $m_0$ is the free electron mass.
+Microscopically, $\gamma_{xz} \ne 0$ can be related, for example, to the mixing of $\mathcal Z$-type $c+1$ conduction band $v$ with the valence band with invariant Bloch amplitude $\mathcal S$ of the same MoX$_2$ layer caused by local electric fields in the presence of the adjacent WY$_2$ layer in the heterobilayer, cf. Refs.~\cite{ochoaSpinorbitmediatedSpinRelaxation2013,PhysRevX.4.011034,mittenzweyManybodyRashbaSpinorbit2026} where Rashba effect has been discussed for monolayer semiconductors.
 Note that a non-zero $p_{\downarrow\uparrow}$ is possible in heterobilayers.
 In monolayers (in the absence of perturbations that break $z\to -z$ reflection symmetry), both $\gamma_{xz}\equiv $ and $\alpha'\equiv 0$.
 Hence, in monolayers, in agreement with symmetry considerations as the electric-dipole transitions between the spin subbands, are not allowed.

 The transition rate under circularly polarized irradiation follows from Fermi's golden rule:

 where $E_0$ is the complex amplitude of the incident electromagnetic field, $\bm k$ is the electron in-plane wavevector (reckoned from the $K^+$ point of the Brillouin zone, $\epsilon_{\bm{k}\uparrow/\downarrow}$ are electron dispersions in the spin-orbit-split subbands, and $f_{\bm k}$ is the electron density.
 We assume that only the bottom conduction spin-subband is filled.
 We approximate electron dispersions in the effective mass model